mrspeaker/pickpocket/README.md

 ## Effects

 Select an image and hit `fx`.
 This switches to effects mode where you can modify it before importing.
-Currently there are only a couple of functions: Flip x and y, rotate 90 degrees as well as a half-baked hue modification.
+Currently there are a few effects you can apply: Flip x and y, rotate 90 degrees as well as some color effects (hue rotate, saturation, contrast, brightness).
 More to come.

 ![PickPocket](https://cloud.githubusercontent.com/assets/129330/17072516/e57a0e00-5036-11e6-9293-493de4d643b1.png)